Person sits at desk with multiple papers and calculator, doing taxes while drinking coffee.

 Business insurance

-Depending on your state, the majority of businesses are required to carry a few forms of business insurance, such as workers’ compensation insurance, general liability insurance, and professional liability insurance.
-Each of these insurance forms is considered necessary for a business’s operation and can be deducted from your taxable income.
+Depending on your state, the majority of businesses are required to carry a few forms of business insurance, such as workers' compensation insurance, general liability insurance, and professional liability insurance.
+These types of insurance are considered necessary for a business's operation and can be deducted from your taxable income.
+Note that certain insurance types — such as loan protection insurance and corporate-owned life insurance — may not qualify for deductions.

 Advertising and marketing

-The IRS considers any costs relating to advertising and marketing to be tax-deductible.
-This includes billboard promotion, online advertising, and the cost of producing advertising materials such as business cards or logos.
-Deductible costs can even include money spent on food or entertainment you provide to the public as a way of marketing or promoting your business.
-Small businesses cannot deduct any money spent advertising at political conventions or in political publications, however.
+The IRS considers any "ordinary and necessary" costs relating to advertising and marketing to be tax-deductible.
+These costs include billboard promotion, online advertising, and the cost of producing advertising materials such as business cards or logos.
+Deductible costs can even include money spent on food or entertainment you provide to the public to market or promote your business.
+Small businesses cannot deduct any money spent advertising at political conventions or in political publications.

 Employee salaries